 We can talk about mindsets, about flow, and then you can see it lived.
 This transfers from sporting fields, camps, running, NAPLAN, workshops and more into the classroom and into the way in which we approach challenge in our lives.

 What a brilliant and exhausting week, I can’t wait for the next one!

 17 May 2017

-Guest speaker Maree Crabb to discuss pornography, young people and sexuality today
+Maree Crabb discusses pornography, young people and sexuality today

 Save the date for the next Radford Institute seminar.

 Presenter: Maree Crabbe, Project Coordinator from It's Time We Talked

 Venue: Heath Lecture Theatre, in the Mackinnon Senior School